qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 .. image:: /static/training_manual/vector_analysis/009.png
    :align: center

-* Click on the button with the star icon to create a new projection.
-You'll notice that the name and parameters are now blank.
+* Click on the :guilabel:`Add new CRS` button to create a new projection.

 An interesting projection to use is called :kbd:`Van der Grinten I`.